The Ryder Magazine & Film Series

-There are two programs, one for children ages 3-7 (2pm) and another for ages 8-80 (at 3:15).
+There are two programs, one for children ages 3-7 (2pm) and another for ages 8-80 (3:15pm).
 One ticket admits you into both programs.
 Scroll down for brief descriptions of each film.

-This year’s Festival includes short films from France, Germany, Japan, Sweden, Denmark, the Netherlands, the UK, Australia, Russia, Canada, and the Czech Republic.
-You and your kids can travel around the world at the Buskirk-Chumley Theater on Sunday.
-There are no walls at the borders.
+This year’s Festival includes short films from France, Germany, Japan, Sweden, Australia, Russia, South Africa, Guatemala, Colombia, Lithuania and South Korea.
+You and your kids can travel around the world on Sunday, Nov 10 at the Buskirk-Chumley Theater.

 The Children’s Film Festival is presented in part by Ferguson Law, Goods for Cooks, and Richard Malone, M.D.